Are Discoveries Spurious? Distributions of Maximum Spurious Correlations and Their Applications: Introduction

-Behind machine learning, data-mining, and high-dimensional statistics techniques, there are many model assumptions and even heuristics arguments.
-For example, the LASSO \citep{TIB96} and the SCAD \citep{FLI01} are based on an exogeneity assumption, meaning that all covariates and the residual of the true model are uncorrelated.
-But, such a random variable, which is the part of response variable that can not be explained by a small group of covariates, is nearly impossible to be uncorrelated with all of tens of thousands of coviariates.
-Indeed, \cite{FLI14} and \cite{FHL14} provide evidences that such an ideal assumption might not be valid, yet such an ideal assumption is a necessary condition for model selection consistency \citep{FLI14}.
-Even under exogenous assumption, conditions such as restricted eigenvalue condition \citep{BRT09} and homogeneity \citep{FHL14} are needed in order to have the model selection consistency or oracle properties.
+Underlying machine learning, data mining, and high-dimensional statistical techniques, there are many model assumptions and even heuristic arguments.
+For example, the LASSO [\cite{TIB96}] and the SCAD [\cite{FLI01}] are based on an exogeneity assumption, meaning that all of the covariates and the residual of the true model are uncorrelated.
+However, it is nearly impossible that such a random variable, which is the part of the response variable that can not be explained by a small group of covariates and lives in a low-dimensional space spanned by the response and the small group of variables, is uncorrelated with any of the tens of thousands of coviariates.
+Indeed, \cite{FLI14} and \cite{FHL14} provide evidence that such an ideal assumption might not be valid, although it is a necessary condition for model selection consistency.
+Even under the exogenous assumption, conditions such as the restricted eigenvalue condition [\cite{BRT09}] and homogeneity [\cite{FHL14}] are needed to ensure model selection consistency or oracle properties.
 Despite their critical importance, these conditions have rarely been verified in practice.
 Their violations can lead to false scientific discoveries.
-A simpler question is then, for a given data set, if our discoveries based on data-mining techniques are any better than spurious correlation.
-The answer depends on not only the correlation between the fitted and observed values, but also the sample size, the number of variables selected, and the total number of variables.
+A simpler question is then, for a given data set, do data mining techniques produce results that are better than spurious correlation?
+The answer depends on not only the correlation between the fitted and observed values, but also on the sample size, the number of variables selected, and the total number of variables.